-James has over five years of experience in global and public health communications, advocacy, program management, grant writing, research, and development.
-His areas of expertise include LGBTQ+ health care,HIV/AIDS, malaria, and non-communicable diseases.
+James is a global health professional with experience in communications, advocacy, program management, grant writing, research, and development.
+His areas of expertise include LGBTQIA health care,HIV/AIDS, cholera, and malaria.

 James is currently a Master of Public Health candidate at the CUNY School of Public Health.
-He holds a Master of Arts in Politics from The New School for Social Research and a Bachelor ofArts in Politics from Eugene Lang College.
+He holds a Master of Arts in Politics from The New School for Social Research and a Bachelor of Arts in Politics from Eugene Lang College.
 James speaks English, Russian, Ukrainian, and Belarusian.